Its-Aryaman/SQL_Runner/readme.md

 - **Login Page**: Shows the login form with username and password.
   ![Login Page](Screenshots/Login.png)
-- **Dashboard**: Displays the search bar, sweets table, and "Add Sweet" button.
+- **Dashboard**: Displays the tables in sidebar, Query textbox, output and Query history.
   ![Dashboard](Screenshots/Dashboard.png)

-*Note*: Screenshots are stored in the `screenshots/` folder.
+*Note*: Screenshots are stored in the `Screenshots/` folder.
 See **Adding Screenshots** below for instructions on capturing and updating them.

 ## ⚙️ Installation